vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 Let's start by loading the practice file for today's class.
 Download Here.

-After the file is open, you'll notice on the right side of the screen there are a variety of layers.
+After the file is open, you'll notice on the right side of the screen that there are a variety of layers.

-Layers all us to store different models on different layers of our scene.
+Layers allow us to store different models on different layers of our scene.

 <figure> <img src = "../assets/images/maya_layers.png"></figure>